brechtvdv/third-party-payment-maas-specification/agency/README.md

 ## Third party support for MaaS Specification: agency

-This specification describes how an agency that regulates Mobility as a Service (MaaS) providers, can describe the rules that need to be fulfilled in order that the journey of a user gets compensated.
+This specification describes how an agency that regulates Mobility as a Service (MaaS) providers, can describe the rules that need to be fulfilled in order that the trip of a user gets compensated.

-## Subsidy measurement for mobility journeys
+## Subsidy measurement for mobility trips

-We describe how a subsidy measure can be described for giving discounts to certain mobility journeys of a user.
-When the criteria of the subsidy measure is met, then the user retrieves a discount on the cost of the journey with a fixed amount (e.g. 2 euro) or procentual discount (e.g. 10%).
+We describe how a subsidy measure can be described for giving discounts to certain mobility trips of a user.
+When the criteria of the subsidy measure is met, then the user retrieves a discount on the cost of the trip with a fixed amount (e.g. 2 euro) or procentual discount (e.g. 10%).
 This is demonstrated with an entry form as Proof of Concept (see [below](#Entry-form-demonstrator)) that a local government can use to generate the rules with.
 The datamodel extends the Flemish Application Profile [Besluit - subsidies](https://data.vlaanderen.be/doc/applicatieprofiel/besluit-subsidie/) of the Linked Decisions as Linked Open Data (LBLOD) project.

 _This is still under construction_